 "It was an all-Bach program Saturday morning — featuring the period-instrument ensemble Ruckus and AMOC’s star flutist, Emi Ferguson — that shifted the mood of the festival 180-degrees.
 Suddenly, there was a tangible sense of joy as the musicians infused Bach’s sonatas, partitas, and preludes with a combination of period precision and jazz-like energy.
 It inspired the audience and was echoed by a chorus of birds in the trees that surround Libbey Bowl."
 (Jim Farber, San Francisco Classical Voice)

-With Holy Manna, a program including arrangements of early American hymns from the New England school through to the shape-note tradition, Ruckus has begun a multi-project exploration of histories of American music.
+With Holy Manna, a participatory introduction to early American hymns from the New England school through to the shape-note tradition, Ruckus has begun a multi-project exploration of histories of American music.
 Other upcoming projects include a co-commission of a large-scale work by pioneering artist and NEA Jazz Master Roscoe Mitchell as part of a Bach / Bird Festival (with The Metropolis Ensemble and the Immanuel Wilkins Quartet), a recital of George Frederic Handel & Ignatius Sancho featuring Rachell Ellen Wong and Emi Ferguson, and dances of Neil Gow with violinist Keir GoGwilt.

 Ruckus is represented by Alliance Artist Management.